We Tried All Of Kylie Jenner's Skin-Care Products — Here's What We Thought

 Kylie Skin Eye Cream

-"This eye cream is clearly made for makeup wearers: The yellow color mimics the banana powders many bloggers use to combat undereye darkness.
-When I first opened up the tube, I recognized the curved applicator tip as the same style of many luxury eye creams, but plastic.
+"This eye cream is clearly made for makeup wearers: The yellow colour mimics the banana powders many bloggers use to combat under-eye darkness.
+When I first opened up the tube, I recognised the curved applicator tip as the same style of many luxury eye creams, but plastic.
 This is an important note because those cooling silver tips are meant to help with puffiness; this plastic one does nothing."

 Shop This